 - It establishes an effective inspection and enforcement program.

 Complying with the Canada Shipping Act of 2001

 As the owner of a boat, you will need to understand that complying with the Canada Shipping Act of 2001 is important for all commercial vessels, as well for the registration and licensing of pleasure craft.
 When will it pertain to you?

 - If you own a non-pleasure vessel powered by an engine of 10hp (7.5kw) or more, or commercial river rafts in Canada, you must register them with Transport Canada’s Canadian Register of Vessels or the Commercial Small Vessel Register.

 - For a pleasure craft, if you have a pleasure craft equipped with motors of 10 horsepower (7.5 kilowatts) or more, even if it is a personal watercraft, that is maintained or operated in Canada, you will need to obtain the corresponding license.

 National Vessel Registry

-If you need to submit any sort of form or update your registration, our team here at the National Vessel Registry Center are here to help you with complying with the Canada Shipping Act of 2001 and any process relevant to Transport Canada applications.
+If you need to submit any sort of form or update your registration, our team here at the National Vessel Registry Center is here to help you with complying with the Canada Shipping Act and any process relevant to Transport Canada applications.
 Give us a call at +1 (800) 419-9569, email us at firstname.lastname@example.org, or fill out the contact form on our website should you need any help.